 "Going to university helps you develop many skills necessary to running a business — critical reasoning, research, learning how to communicate effectively.
 Above all, it aids confidence.

-Our approach to entrepreneurship is radically different to other universities.
-We run the Growth Acceleration Investment Network offering all undergraduates the chance to set up their own businesses.
+When I was Pro Vice -Chancellor at Plymouth University, our approach to entrepreneurship wass radically different to other universities.
+We ran the Growth Acceleration Investment Network offering all undergraduates the chance to set up their own businesses.
 It’s a one-stop entrepreneurial shop, with access to resources, advice, funding and business contacts.

 Students can develop ideas and formulate a business plan with our help.
 They get to meet inspirational people such as Doug Richards and Dominic List.
 It's about connecting students with ideas, money and support.

-We're also heavily involved in local enterprise in the South West.
-We bid for Regional Growth Fund money and have invested £1m in local businesses, creating 120 jobs.
-We work closely with Local Enterprise Partnerships and chambers of commerce and we also have links with businesses in the UK and overseas.
+Plymouth Univeristy is also heavily involved in local enterprise in the South West.
+They bid for Regional Growth Fund money and have invested £1m in local businesses, creating 120 jobs.
+They work closely with Local Enterprise Partnerships and chambers of commerce and have links with businesses in the UK and overseas.

 You can teach hard skills, but students can also develop soft skills, such as negotiation, pitching ideas, making presentations and networking.
 They learn how to crystallise their ideas and abandon ones that won't work.